Robert Calder: Early career

-In 1799, he was promoted to rear-admiral; and in 1804, now a Vice-Admiral, was despatched with a small squadron in pursuit of a French force under Admiral Ganteaume, conveying supplies to the French in Egypt.
+In 1799, he was promoted to rear-admiral; and in 1804, now a vice-admiral, was despatched with a small squadron in pursuit of a French force under Admiral Honoré Joseph Antoine Ganteaume, conveying supplies to the French army in Egypt.
 In this he was unsuccessful, and returning home at the peace he struck his flag.
-He had at this time become regarded as one of the Royal Navy's foremost experts on maneuvering by signal-flag and in administering a large fleet.

-In 1801 he quarreled with Admiral Sir John Duckworth over the payment of prize money.
-A court ruled in Calder's favor.
+He had at this time become regarded as one of the Royal Navy's foremost experts on manoeuvring by signal-flag and in administering a large fleet.
+In 1801 he quarrelled with Admiral Sir John Duckworth over the payment of prize money.
+A court ruled in Calder's favour.